n-mazaheri/image-editor/README.md

 ## Code Structure

 This is a React-based project using TypeScript.
+Source code has comprehensive comments.
 The most important libraries used in this project are:

 1. **Redux Toolkit** for global state management.
 2. **Fabric.js** for canvas manipulations.